chrisant996/clink-gizmos/README.md

 -|-|-
 `clink_gizmos_command_substitution` | `true` or `false` | Set this global variable to true to enable this script.
 This script is disabled by default.

+> [!CAUTION]
-> **IMPORTANT WARNING:** This is a very simple and stupid implementation, and it does not (and cannot) work the same as bash.
+> This is a very simple and stupid implementation, and it does not (and cannot) work the same as bash.
 It will not work quite as expected in many cases.
 But if the limitations are understood and respected, then it can still be useful and powerful.

 Here are some of the limitations: